 After more than a decade of increasing differences with Southern Baptist conservatives (read more about this here), moderate Baptists first held their own conference in Atlanta in 1990 to discuss the possibility of forming a separate organization.
 These moderates disagreed with the growing SBC fundamentalist theology, the smothering hierarchical structure, the unyielding opposition to women in pastoral roles, and the insistence on a literalist interpretation of the Bible.
 A groundswell of support was experienced, and what is now called the Cooperative Baptist Fellowship was formed in Atlanta in 1991 with a great sense of freedom and much enthusiasm.
-For more information on CBF/GA history, download the history book here.

 4. How can I connect to CBF?

 A person can connect with CBF in a variety of ways.You can join a church that supports CBF.
 You can become a member as an individual by simply making a contribution to the CBF.
 Participating in CBF events is a good way of connecting.
 The National General Assembly is normally held in June of each year.
 Most state organizations have one or two annual meetings.
 CBF/GA has a General Assembly in the fall.
 CBF organizations also sponsor a variety of conferences each year.
-Finally having your name added to the bi-monthly publicationVisions and the semi-monthly e-newsletter Re-Visions will help keep you up to date with what is going on in CBF life.
+Finally having your name added to the quarterly publicationVisions and the monthly e-newsletter Re-Visions will help keep you up to date with what is going on in CBF life.

 5. What does it mean to say “we’re a CBF church?”